nowaksolutions/osint-tool-database/README.md

 • Threat intelligence practitioners
 • Anyone who wants structured investigative thinking

-And for me — as a daily training ground.
+And for me, as a daily training ground.

 ---